redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 Install
 -------
-Now you are ready to install RedKite CMS, so follow the instructions provided for a RedKite CMS Sandbox.
+Now you are ready to install RedKite CMS, so follow the instructions provided for the RedKite CMS Sandbox.

 What to do if something goes wrong